-Now that you’re a bit more familiar with the idea of ‘heatmaps’, you might be wondering if there is more than one kind?
+Now that you’re a bit more familiar with the concept, you might be wondering if there is more than one kind?
 Well, you were right to ask.

-Most heatmap solutions will let you generate maps that show user interactions from different points of view.
+Most heatmap softwares will let you generate maps that show user interactions from different points of view.

 The idea is that you should refer to all of them in order to reveal your visitors’ behavior.

 Heatmap or Click Heatmap

 This type of map allows you to quantify actions.
 It’s a visual representation of all of the clicks vistors make on your page.
 This ‘map’ generates precious data, since it allows you to see precisely where people interact with your site.

 Each time someone clicks on a precise area on a page, the heatmap marks the spot with a light dot.
 If you see large areas of white, this is where the majority of visitors are clicking.